 Pillar 1: Build the Grid of the Future

 Build a resilient, 22nd century electric grid that delivers 100% clean energy by 2040.

 Build an energy grid that delivers reliable clean energy and meets all our customers’ electrification needs.
 This will include the development of “clean energy hubs” to facilitate 6,000 MWs of offshore wind; new substations; local transmission projects (e.g., Reliable Clean City projects); and peak demand reduction strategies.

 Following our industry-leading Climate Change Implementation Plan, we will adapt to additional extreme weather events by investing more than $2 billion on resiliency over the next 10 years.
 This includes undergrounding overhead power lines most vulnerable to outages from storms and focusing on disadvantaged communities as part of the selection criteria.
 These investments will reduce outages from extreme weather and build a more resilient energy grid.

 Facilitate significant expansion of distributed energy resources (DER) on the energy grid, leading the energy industry in enabling interconnections by building capacity for more DERs, eliminating soft costs for community solar, and increasing renewable energy utilization by deploying grid-edge technology.

-We’re the seventh largest solar power producer in the world, and second largest in North America.
+We're the second largest solar power producer in North America.
 Our Clean Energy Businesses plan to invest more than $1 billion in clean energy projects from 2021 to 2023 and we forecast the production of approximately 60 terawatt-hours of electricity from our solar and wind portfolio over the next five years.